Youssef-Beltagy/Remote_Site_Incubator/README.md

 ### Data Integrity
 + [ ] Test all sensors and make excel sheets of our sensor vs calibrated sensor from labs
-+ [ ] check whether the sensors should be used, calibrated, or eliminated.
++ [ ] check whether the sensors should be used, calibrated, or eliminated

 ### Power